Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/CrayPEToolchain.md

 ### Non-working: Load cpe and PrgEnv-gnu

+This is the default configuration for this EasyBlock.
 A minimal EasyConfig (omitting some mandatory parts such the ``homepage`` and ``description`` parameters) is